-Red Balloon recognises that any child may be subject to abuse and neglect.
-Red Balloon staff must support all children by:
+We recognise that any student may be subject to abuse and neglect.
+Our staff must support all students by:

-- providing curricular opportunities to encourage positive self-esteem and self-efficacy; - creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community; - applying Red Balloon's Behaviour for Learning policy effectively staff will agree on a consistent approach, which focuses on the behaviour of the child but does not damage the student's sense of self-worth; - ensuring that all children know that some behaviours are unacceptable, hence not tolerated, but that they will always be treated respectfully by staff regardless of their behaviour; - liaising with other agencies that support young people such as Social Care, Child and Adolescent Mental Health Services (CAMHS), Sexual Behaviour Services or early help teams; - developing productive and supportive relationships with parents/carers.
+- providing curricular opportunities to encourage positive self-esteem and self-efficacy; - creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community; - applying Red Balloon's Behaviour for Learning policy effectively staff will agree on a consistent approach, which focuses on the behaviour of the student but does not damage their sense of self-worth; - ensuring that all students know that some behaviours are unacceptable, hence not tolerated, but that they will always be treated respectfully by staff regardless of their behaviour; - liaising with other agencies that support young people such as Social Care, Child and Adolescent Mental Health Services (CAMHS), Sexual Behaviour Services or early help teams; - developing productive and supportive relationships with parents.

-Red Balloon recognises that any child may benefit from early help, but staff are encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety (contextual safeguarding).
-Staff are required to be particularly alert to the potential need for early help for the following 'categories' of young people.
+RBET-Aylesbury recognises that any student may benefit from early help, but staff are encouraged to consider the wider environmental factors present in a student's life which could pose a threat to their welfare or safety (contextual safeguarding).
+Staff are required to be particularly alert to the potential need for early help for the following 'categories' of students.